• Skip to main content

 What does “isogashii” mean in Japanese?

 Native speakers say “isogashii” to mean ‘busy’ in Japanese.
-Perhaps, some Japanese learners know this word as it is sometimes used in Japanese conversations.
-In this blog post, however, I will explain this word together with its major conjugations.
+Perhaps, some Japanese learners know this i-adjective as it is sometimes used in Japanese conversations.
+In this blog post, however, I will explain it together with its major conjugations.
 And also, I will explain how to use them through example sentences.
-My explanations would help Japanese learners to use “isogashii” more properly.
+My explanations would help Japanese learners use “isogashii” more properly.
 Then, let’s get started!

 Contents